HTTP API Reference

 - Removes a router and clears associated caches.
 Returns

-if not found.
+204on success or404if not found.

 Runtime Inference